-By default, all group statuses are set to public and open, which means people can join them from the group page.
-Groups which are not available for new members or need to be hidden for any reason, can be set to private or closed from the group settings.
+By default, when groups are created, the status is set to private and closed, which means people can't see or join them from the group page.
+Groups which are available for new members, can be set to public and open from the group settings.

 Some types of leadership groups or recovery groups can be taken off the group directory but still be accessible to members of the group.
 In addition, these private groups are good to give administrators time to set up groups before they're announced to the public – a way to "stage" a bunch of groups and then launch them all at once to the public.